Literature, Media, and Writing Courses

 LMW-130: Self-Discovery: Film and Literature (Credits: 4)

 Great films and literature testify to the difficulty and the crucial importance of self-discovery.
 Literary and cinematic protagonists throughout history have struggled to "know thyself," as the oracle commands.
 The failure to know oneself can have tragic consequences.
 For us today, film and literature are a challenging and enjoyable route to self-knowledge.
 This class will study works of literature and cinema which speak to the process of self-discovery.
-(WCore: WCFAH)
+(WCore: WCFAH, CE)

-LMW-133: Walking (Credits: 4)
+LMW-133: Culture of Walking (Credits: 4)

 In this arts and humanities course, we will explore the cultural history of walking in the United States, we will walk with intention, and we will write and make art about walking.
 Some people walk only out of necessity.
 Others walk to improve their well-being, to see the world, or to save the earth.
 Depending on who is walking where, when, why, and how, this seemingly simple and ordinary activity can become an adventure, a sport, a crime, an artistic performance, a spiritual practice, a political protest, and more.
 By studying and practicing the art of walking, we will ask important questions and uncover sometimes uncomfortable truths about ourselves and our world.
 This course welcomes all people.
 For our purposes, walking is defined as slow movement across the land.
 (WCore: WCFAH, WE)